-Minor: Minor means effects of the proposed action or alternatives that are reasonably foreseeable and have a reasonably close causal relationship to the proposed action or alternatives but are beyond mere de minimus impact but less than significant impact.
+Minor: Minor means effects that are beyond mere de minimus impact but less than significant impact when considering effects of the proposed action or alternatives that are reasonably foreseeable and have a reasonably close causal relationship to the proposed action or alternatives but are beyond mere de minimus impact but less than significant impact.

-Mitigation banking: Mitigation bank involves the restoration, creation, enhancement, and, in exceptional circumstances, preservation of wetlands and/or other aquatic resources expressly for the purpose of providing compensatory mitigation for wetland losses authorized by Corps permits.
+Mitigation banking: Mitigation banking involves the restoration, creation, enhancement, and, in exceptional circumstances, preservation of wetlands and/or other aquatic resources expressly for the purpose of providing compensatory mitigation for wetland losses authorized by Corps permits.
 The newly established wetland acreage (credits) may then be sold to permittees who need to provide compensatory mitigation for unavoidable impacts. (i.e., "debits").
 The Corps tracks credits through the Regional In-Lieu Fee and Banking Information Tracking System (RIBITS).
 The decision to allow the use of a mitigation bank for compensatory mitigation must comply with the Final Compensatory Mitigation Rule.
-Per the Final Compensatory Mitigation Rule, there is a preference to use available mitigation credits in a particular service area if there are of the appropriate type to compensate for the impact.
+Per the Final Compensatory Mitigation Rule, there is a preference to use available mitigation credits in a particular service area if there are credits of the appropriate type to compensate for the impact.

 National Register of Historic Places: The National Park Service administers the National Register of Historic Places.
 The National Register is the official Federal list of districts, sites, buildings, structures, and objects significant in American history, architecture, archeology, engineering, and culture.
 National Register properties have significance to the history of their community, state, or the nation.
-Nominations for listing historic properties come from State Historic Preservation Officers, from Federal

-Preservation Officers for properties owned or controlled by the United States Government, and from Tribal Historic Preservation Officers for properties on Tribal lands.
+Nominations for listing historic properties come from State Historic Preservation Officers, from Federal Preservation Officers for properties owned or controlled by the United States Government, and from Tribal Historic Preservation Officers for properties on Tribal lands.
 Private individuals and organizations, local governments, and Tribal Nations often initiate this process and prepare the necessary documentation.
 A professional review board in each state considers each property proposed for listing and makes a recommendation on its eligibility.
 National Historic Landmarks (NHL) are a separate designation, but upon designation, NHLs are listed in the National Register of Historic Places if not already listed.

-Navigable waters: Waters subject to Section 10 of the Rivers and Harbors Act of 1899.
+Navigable waters: Navigable waters are subject to Section 10 of the Rivers and Harbors Act of 1899.
 These waters are defined at 33 CFR Part 329.